Paved walking trail in a beautiful shaded loop near the Waterways Park. Shelters and benches are accessible.

 One way to be sure you can use a stroller is to look for trails that are “Wheelchair Accessible”.
 These designated trails have been built or modified to accommodate wheelchairs and provide gentle inclines and ramps instead of or in addition to stairs.
 The National Park Service and State Parks are great places to find these trails and walking paths.

 Not all strollers are created equal – they come in many shapes and sizes with a range of different abilities.
 An inexpensive umbrella stroller would be well suited for the Wheelchair Accessible trails, paved rail trails, and boardwalks.
-Trail strollers and some jogging strollers can handle slightly more challenging terrain that umbrella strollers and a majority of wheelchairs cannot handle.
-Trail strollers are pricey when purchased new at retail, but you can frequently find them at children’s consignments shops and online yard-sales.
+Trail strollers and some jogging strollers can handle slightly more challenging terrain.
+Trail strollers are pricey when purchased new at retail, but you can frequently find them at children’s consignment shops and online yard-sales.
 A quality stroller will add years to the fun you can have with your kids and open up many more opportunities for outdoor physical activity.